MicrosoftDocs/azure-devops-docs/docs/repos/git/merging.md

 > [!TIP]
 > You can also use `git switch <branch name>` to switch to a branch.

-Some scenarios will cause the Git `merge` command to generate an error, or halt before completion.
+Some scenarios will cause the Git `merge` command to fail with an error, or halt before completion.

 | Git message | Description | Resolution |
 |-|-|-|